MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Experiments

-In this subsection, we present the performance of different models on the VIST~\citep{huang2016visual} and MMDialg~\citep{feng2022mmdialog} datasets.
-Our evaluations span both vision (image-related metrics) and language (textual metrics) domains to showcase the versatility and robustness of the proposed models.
+In this subsection, we present the performance of different models on the VIST~\cite{huang2016visual} and MMDialg~\cite{feng2022mmdialog} datasets.
+Our evaluations span all vision, language, and multimodality domains to showcase the versatility and robustness of the proposed models.